 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a house I have offered on last month in what was supposed to be a quick, no chain conveyancing.
 Chesham Bois is the location of the property.
-Can you shed any light on this issue?
+Is there any guidance you can give?

 Flying freeholds in Chesham Bois are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Chesham Bois you must be sure that your lawyer goes through the deeds very carefully.
+Even where you use a solicitor outside Chesham Bois you would need to get your solicitor to go through the deeds very carefully.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Chesham Bois may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Chesham Bois may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 My fiance is purchasing a garden flat in Chesham Bois.
 He was given a quote by the solicitor connected to the estate agents totaling £1300 .
 It was eight years ago since I sold and bought a home and the fee was £just under five hundred pounds.
 Have fees really gone up that much?